-Open enrollment for affordable health insurance under the Affordable Care Act ended in early 2016.
+Open enrollment for affordable health insurance under the Affordable Care Act is currently closed.
 However, you may qualify for a special enrollment period if you have experienced certain life events.
 Read below for more information and learn how you can enroll.

 Having health insurance means you can see a range of health care providers when you need to.
 It also means you can get preventative care (including birth control options) for free, without a copay.
 Most people who don’t have insurance will have to pay a fine, but millions of Americans can get help paying for their insurance plan.